 After that, you should be all set! ✌️😎

 The standard Open Collective Foundation fees apply to funds raised via GitHub Sponsors: 5%.

 Confusingly, GitHub and Open Collective use the word "organization" to mean two different things.

 On GitHub, you need to create an Organization to use Sponsors for your project.

-On Open Collective, you need to create an initiative for your project (Organizations on Open Collective's site are a different profile type, for companies who sponsors open source projects, i.e. for paying money out not accepting money).
+On Open Collective, you need to create an initiative for your project (Organizations on Open Collective's site are a different profile type, for companies who are fiscal hosts, or sponsor open source projects, i.e. for paying money out not accepting money).